idiotandrobot/blog/_posts/2020-02-07-configuration-api-net-core-console-application.md

 ---
 layout: post
-title: How to use Configuration API in .net core console application
+title: How to use Configuration API in .NET Core Console Application
 category: link
 tags:
 - .NET Core